Dual Heroes

 Dual Heroes (デュアルヒーローズ, Dyuaru Hīrōzu) is a fighting game for Nintendo 64.
 The game was developed by Produce! and published by Hudson Soft in Japan, Electro Brain in North America and Gaga Interactive Media in Europe.

 Gameplay

-Dual Heroes is a fighting game.

-In a "medal match" players can win a medal, either from an A.I. opponent or from another player.
+Dual Heroes has a "medal match" where players can win a medal, either from an A.I. opponent or from another player.

 Story

 120 years ago, in preparation for the coming doom, mankind began an exodus to the manmade satellites in outer space.
 But the "Day of Judgment" arrived even before half the population had escaped to space.
 The shift in the tectonic plate caused the shape of the Pacific Ocean to change and a new continent was created.

 After 100 years, the only inhabitable areas were limited to the area around the new Pacific Ocean and the new continent.
 New nations were founded on this continent and mankind began rebuilding their lives.
 In the midst of rebuilding, "Gaiathyst" a mineral which releases an energy similar to gravity was discovered as a new source of endless energy.

 The nations began to war with each other for domination, but conventional weapons were found useless due to the influence of the Gaiathyst.
 To fight under these conditions, the power suits used to mine Gaiathyst were improved for combat.
 But the "Gaiathyst War" came to an abrupt end by the invading forces of the Zodgierra Empire from outer space.

 After conquering the nations, Emperor ZORR creates the "SAP", a super gravity producing device.
 Orbiting over the new continent, the super gravity of the device, prohibits beings not wearing a power suit to exist under it.
 Protected by the super gravity, ZORR commands his empire from a tower under the SAP.

 A few brave make a stand to defeat ZORR.
 They are the true Heroes.